Apple Strudel with Puff Pastry

 - Apple – I love to use Granny Smith apples or Golden Delicious – they stay firm and don’t become mushy when cooked.

-- Brown sugar - I love using brown sugar in this recipe.
-I love the zing molasses in the brown sugar brings to this.
+- Brown sugar – I love using brown sugar in this recipe.
+I love the zing that molasses in the brown sugar brings to this.
 But, if you like, you can also add white sugar.

-- Cinnamon and nutmeg - I love the warmth of cinnamon and nutmeg.
-But, I have also tried it with gingerbread spice mix as well as a pumpkin spice mix.
+- Cinnamon and nutmeg – I love the warmth of cinnamon and nutmeg.
+But I have also tried it with gingerbread spice mix as well as a pumpkin spice mix.
 All of these bring apples to a whole new dimension.

 - Dried fruits and nuts – My mom always used rum-soaked raisins and chopped walnuts in her strudel filling.
 You can also soak them in lukewarm water to soften them.

-- Breadcrumbs - You can use bread crumbs to soak up all the excess moisture in the apple filling.
-However, today I omitted the crumbs altogether.
+- Breadcrumbs – You can use breadcrumbs to soak up all the excess moisture in the apple filling.
+However, today, I omitted the crumbs altogether.

-Apple strudel with puff pastry
+Step-by-step: Apple strudel with puff pastry

 - Preheat the oven to 375°F/190°C/Gas Mark 5

-- Apple - Wash, peel, and core the apples.
-Chop each into half then quarters - then slice each quarter into three slices.
+- Apple – Wash, peel, and core the apples.
+Chop each into half, then quarters, then slice each quarter into three slices.

 - Apple filling – Add all the filling ingredients along with the sliced apples.
 Stir well to combine.
 Cover the bowl with plastic wrap and set it aside.

-- Fold - Wrap the apples in the pastry like a parcel folding the edges over the apples.
+- Fold – Wrap the apples in the pastry like a parcel, folding the edges over the apples.
 Then, roll over and tuck the edges under so the weight of the apples is on top.
 This will prevent the strudel from opening.

-- Bake - Place the strudel on a baking sheet lined with parchment paper seam-side down.
-Brush the top with eggwash, milk, or melted butter.
+- Bake – Place the strudel on a baking sheet lined with parchment paper, seam-side down.
+Brush the top with egg wash, milk, or melted butter.
 Cut a few slashes on top.
 Bake on the center rack for about 30 minutes or until golden brown.

 - Cool – Let cool on the baking tray for 5 minutes.
 Then, immediately transfer to a platter.
 When cooled, dust with powdered sugar.